MaruvkaLab/MSMuTect_3.2/README.md

 pip3 install -r requirements.txt

 # Usage
+First, the loci file must be sorted properly:
+This should work on all unix systems:
+sort -t $'\t' -k1,1 -k5n,5 -k4n,4 -V [original loci file] > [new loci file]
+Then:
 msmutect.sh [flags]
 For the most typical usage of calling microsatellite instability for a pair of BAMs:
 msmutect -T [tumorbam.bam] -N [normalbam.bam] -l [loci_file.phobos] -O [output_prefix] -c [number of cores to use] -m.